Updated 26 August 2021

-The UNIGE encourages everyone to follow the recommendations of the FOPH and to refrain from unnecessary travel abroad.
-Employees who must observe a quarantine after having gone to countries or zones with a high risk of infection according to the FOPH's list are invited to consult the "Quarantine" page.
+The UNIGE encourages everyone to follow the recommendations of the FOPH and to refrain from unnecessary travel abroad to countries or area where a variant of concern is circulating, according to the list drawn up by the FOPH.

 Before traveling abroad, you are strongly advised to contact the embassies or consulates of your country of destination.
 In all situations, it is essential that you respect to the letter the rules of hygiene and behavior established by the federal and cantonal health authorities.
 Members of the UNIGE community must also be aware of the UNIGE policy regarding risk areas.